Accounting and Tax

 With the rise of digital copies, you can store your tax documents electronically.
 However, be mindful that digital copies must meet IRS standards for recordkeeping.
 It’s crucial to keep important documents safe and easily accessible, whether they’re in a safe deposit box or stored securely online.

 For self-employed creators, organizing your tax documents and supporting documentation digitally can save time and effort, making tax filing simpler in the future.
+If you don’t keep your records, you could face serious consequences.

 If you don’t retain your tax return or supporting records, you could run into trouble if the IRS decides to audit your taxes.
 Without proper documentation, you may not be able to substantiate your taxable income, expenses, or deductions.
 This can result in additional tax obligations, penalties, and interest.